About

 Linus

-They share a yard, but can they get past the antiquated idea that
+adopted and neurotic.
+They share a yard, but can they get past the

 The

-professional, finishes a presentation on sexual harassment in the
+polished and professional, finishes a presentation on sexual

-workplace and she opens the floor up for questions.
-Unfortunately,
+she opens the floor up for questions.
+Unfortunately, the three

-her talk, especially where it concerns not raping.
-(Cast: 1 woman, 3
+the point of her talk, especially where it concerns not raping and

 The

-Sculpture Gallery by Aoise Stratford.
-As Kennedy, a young
+Sculpture Gallery is a short play by Aoise Stratford.
+As

 Shock

-And Awww by Dan Castellaneta and Deb Lacusta.
+And Awww is a short play by Dan Castellaneta and Deb

+Lacusta.
 Stewart and Patrick are roommates who agreed: No pets.
-So when

-Stewart comes home to find Patrick cuddling a kitten named Mr.
+So when Stewart comes home to find Patrick cuddling a kitten named

 anywhere.
 In fact, he's already taken over Patrick's mind.
 (Cast: 2